Mathew Perry sitting on a couch

 In this post, we’ll explore Matthew Perry and his drinking habits, his sobriety journey, and the legacy he left behind in the wake of his untimely death.
 Let’s dive in!

-When Did Matthew Perry Start Drinking Alcohol and Taking Drugs?
+When Did Matthew Perry Start Using Drugs?

 People turn to alcohol for all sorts of reasons.
 Some might use it to ease anxiety before social situations.
 Others might use it to relax or unwind after a long day at work.
 Another group might drink to ease emotional, mental, or even physical pain.